Hotline: Russia–United States

-The most famous hotline between states is the Moscow–Washington hotline, which is also known as the "red telephone", although telephones have never been used in this capacity.
-This direct communications link was established on 20 June 1963, in the wake of the Cuban Missile Crisis which convinced both sides of the need for better communications, and utilized teletypewriter technology, later replaced by telecopier and then by electronic mail.
+The most famous hotline between states is the Moscow–Washington hotline, also known as the "red telephone", although telephones have never been used in this capacity.
+This direct communications link was established on June 20, 1963, in the wake of the Cuban Missile Crisis, which convinced both sides of the need for better communications.
+It was used for the first time by U.S. President John F. Kennedy on August 30, 1963 and utilized teletypewriter technology, later replaced by telecopier and then by electronic mail.

 United Kingdom–United States

-Already during World War II—two decades before the Washington–Moscow hotline was established—there was a hotline between No. 10 Downing Street and the Cabinet War Room bunker under the Treasury, Whitehall; with the White House in Washington, D.C.
-From 1943 to 1946, this link was made secure by using the very first voice encryption machine, called SIGSALY.
+During World War II—two decades before the Washington–Moscow hotline was established—there was a hotline between No. 10 Downing Street, the Cabinet War Room bunker under the Treasury, Whitehall, and the White House in Washington, D.C.
+From 1943 to 1946, this link was made secure by using the first voice encryption machine, called SIGSALY.

 China–Russia

 A hotline connection between Beijing and Moscow was used during the 1969 frontier confrontation between the two countries.
-The Chinese however refused the Russian peace attempts and ended the communications link.
-After a reconciliation between the former enemies, the hotline between China and Russia was revived in 1996.
+The Chinese refused the Russian peace attempts and ended the communications link.
+After a reconciliation between the two countries, the hotline between China and Russia was revived in 1996.